Walt Disney – A Magical Life: Attraction

 The exhibit space inside the Disneyland Opera House lobby is dedicated to Walt Disney's life and career.
 It features authentic artifacts on loan from the Walt Disney Archives and The Walt Disney Family Museum.

 The theater portion begins with a recut version of the Walt Disney biographical short film One Man's Dream, which has been presented at the Walt Disney Presents attraction at Disney's Hollywood Studios at the Walt Disney World Resort since 2001.

 The film then transitions to the Audio-Animatronic figure of Walt Disney on the stage in a set resembling Disney's office at the Walt Disney Studios in Burbank, California.
 The timeframe chosen for the figure was 1963.
 The Disney figure's remarks are taken from archival audio, which was restored and rebalanced so that the audio quality remains consistent.

-Throughout the attraction's first year of operation, the Walt Disney stage presentation will be the only show presented on the opera house stage.
-However, following that first year, both Great Moments with Mr. Lincoln and the Disney show will rotate throughout the park's operating day.
-Both versions of the stage show will be placed on a turntable so the shows can be switched out easily.
+Throughout the attraction's first year of operation, the Walt Disney stage presentation was the only show presented on the opera house stage.
+However, following that first year, both Great Moments with Mr. Lincoln and the Disney show rotate throughout the park's operating day.
+Both versions of the stage show are on a turntable so that the shows can be switched out easily.